DuyPhamQuang/NSL_KDD/README.md

-# Intrusion Detection on NSL-KDD Dataset using AutoEncoder
+# Network Intrusion Detection on NSL-KDD Dataset using AutoEncoder

 ## Task description